schwoz/sumopy/README.md

 # sumopy
 SUMOPy is a python suit for the SUMO microsimulator

+## Examples
+Example scenarios and information on the large scale, Bologna scenario can be found in folder examples.

 ## Documentation
 Some documentation can be found on SUMO's web-site: